-Senior medical doctors applying for support during a sabbatical or unpaid leave must provide a written commitment from the academic institution that will host them or with which they will be associated.
+Senior medical doctors applying for support during a sabbatical must provide a written commitment from the academic institution that will host them or with which they will be associated.

 Applicants should provide details of the institution of both applicant and supervisor.